treggs1/code-institute-project2/README.md

 ![screenshot](documentation/coolors.png)

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-If you've used CSS `:root` variables, consider also including a code snippet here!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Typography

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Oswald](https://fonts.google.com/specimen/Oswald) was used for the primary headers, titles, letter inputs and puzzle output.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Source Sans 3](https://fonts.google.com/specimen/Source+Sans+3) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories